OthmanAO/Video-Localization/README.md

 1. Upload a video file or paste a YouTube URL
 2. The app will automatically:
-   - Extract audio and determine duration
+   - Extract audio and separate music/vocals
-   - Select appropriate transcription model
-   - Process through the full pipeline
+   - Transcribe speech and improve grammar
+   - Translate and reformulate Arabic for TTS
+   - Extract quoted/target speech for dubbing
+   - Synthesize Arabic speech, match duration, and mix with music
    - Generate final video with Arabic dub
 3. Download the final video with descriptive filename
+4. (Optional) Enable automatic cleanup, or run `python cleanup.py` manually